binsentsu/home-assistant-solaredge-modbus/README.md

 Power control is disabled by default.
 It can be enabled in the configuration of this integration by setting `power_control` to true.
 When power control is enabled `number.solaredge_active_power_limit` is available in Home Assistant for reading and writing.
 The actual value of the active power limit is read together with the other values of the inverter.

 ## Enabling Power Control on SolarEdge Inverter
-With default settings the inverter will not allow power control.
+With default settings, the inverter will not allow power control.
 It can be enabled in the same way that Modbus TCP is enabled on the SolarEdge Inverter, by connecting to the inverter with a web browser.

-These to settings must be applied in the Power Control menu:
+These two settings must be applied in the Power Control menu:

 1. Set Advanced Power Control to Enable
 2. Set Reactive Power mode to RRCR